-Mary O’Callaghan is a Principal with Devonshire Advisory Inc. and provides advisory services to clients throughout BC.
-Her practice focuses particularly on Family Enterprise Succession assisting families to transition ownership and management of their business to the next generation of family members.
-She also works with clients on governance, strategic planning, and organization development projects.
-Mary retired in 2015 as a partner after 25 years with KPMG’s Management Consulting practice.
+Mary O’Callaghan is a Principal with Devonshire Advisory and provides consulting services to clients throughout BC.
+Her practice focuses on Family Enterprise Succession assisting families to transition ownership and management of their business to the next generation of family members.
+She also works with clients on governance, strategic planning, and organization development.
+Mary retired in 2015 as a partner with KPMG’s Management Consulting practice.
 She holds Bachelor of Science (Honours) and Master of Business Administration degrees from the University of British Columbia, is a Fellow Certified Management Consultant and a certified Family Enterprise Advisor.
 Mary previously served on the Boards of Directors of the College of Occupational Therapists of British Columbia, the Minerva Foundation for BC Women, and on the Council of the Institute of Certified Management Consultants in BC.

 Mary was re-appointed to the board in 2015 and currently sits on the Inquiry Committee and Governance Panel.